-- Pull multiple dimensions reports by geography, device, search network, audience, time of day, day of week, and find segments that are not working
+- Pull multiple dimensions reports by geography, device, search network, audience, time of day and day of week, and find segments that are not working

 Automated rules and bids

 Most common bidding, budgeting and campaign planning tasks that advertisers big and small perform align well with Microsoft Advertising Automated rules.
-The ability to schedule keyword bid adjustments and campaign operations on daily, weekly, and monthly basis can amount to invaluable time savings and efficiency gains.
+The ability to schedule keyword bid adjustments and campaign operations on a daily, weekly and monthly basis can amount to invaluable time savings and efficiency gains.

 Examples of common automated rules and bids